phylotastic/phylotastic/design/popularity_service.md

 The brute-force method would be to enter the tree at t, then descend t to collect all the species.
 Then the list of all species in t would be queried against the ranking to find the top n.

 There is a relatively simple way to store a taxonomy tree in an SQL database, called the Nested Sets model (https://en.wikipedia.org/wiki/Nested_set_model).
 It depends on computing a set of indices for the nodes such that a node has a left number and a right number, and all of the children have numbers in between these.
 This makes it easy, in particular, to get all of the children of a node.

+## SOW for basic implementation

+Implement a species popularity service with a public web-services API.
+The basic functionality will be,
+* given a list of species S, to return the popularity index for those species
+* given a taxon T (specified by otid) and a number N, to return the N most popular species in that taxon

+The service
+* will have a WSDL description developed with the NMSU partners.
+* will be registered with the Phylotastic services registry.
+* will be maintained for a year from the date of completion of this work.

+Develop a public API description that lists the arguments, their domains, and the expected return values.

+It is recommended, but not required, to use a 3rd-party monitoring service such as UptimeRobot to monitor the service and notify the owners in case of errors.